Relative Generalized Rank Weight of Linear Codes and Its Applications to Network Coding: Universal Security Performance of Secure Network Coding

 In \cite[Proposition 2]{Oggier2012}, Oggier and Sboui introduced a special case of \Coro{prop:perfectsecrecy} for $j=1$, $\c_1 = \F_{q^m}^n$ and uniformly distributed $X\in\c_1$, in terms of the minimum rank distance.
 Namely, they showed that the adversary obtains no information of $S$ from any $d_R(\dc_2)-1=M_{R,1}(\dc_2,\{0\})-1$ links.

-Ngai et al.\@ \cite{Ngai2011} and Zhang et al.\@\cite{Zhang2009} analyzed the lower bound of the uncertainty of the secret message by the (R)NGHW in the case where the transmitted packets $X$ are uniformly distributed over $\psi(S)$. \Prop{prop:equivocation2} and \Coro{prop:perfectsecrecy} correspond to their results using (R)NGHW.
+Ngai et al.\@ \cite{Ngai2011} and Zhang et al.\@\cite{Zhang2009} analyzed the lower bound of the uncertainty of the secret message by the (R-)Network-GHW in the case where the transmitted packets $X$ are uniformly distributed over $\psi(S)$. \Prop{prop:equivocation2} and \Coro{prop:perfectsecrecy} correspond to their results using (R-)Network-GHW.
 We should note that unlike \cite{Ngai2011,Zhang2009}, we considered the case where both $S$ and $X$ are arbitrarily distributed, and derived both upper and lower bounds.
-Further, while our analyses using the RDIP and the RGRW are universal, the analyses using (R)NGHW in \cite{Ngai2011,Zhang2009} are dependent on the underlying network code.
+Further, while our analyses using the RDIP and the RGRW are universal, the analyses using (R-)Network-GHW in \cite{Ngai2011,Zhang2009} are dependent on the underlying network code.

 Lastly, we express $\maxustrong$ in \Def{def:universalalpha} in terms of the RGRW.
 In order to derive $\maxustrong$, we first introduce the following proposition that reveals the mutual information between a part of the message $S$ and observed packets of the adversary in the case where $S$ and the transmitted packets $X$ are arbitrarily distributed.